 - 4 1/2 – 5 cups unbleached all-purpose flour

-About 30 minuites into the final rise, preheat over to 375 degrees.
+- About 30 minutes into the final rise, preheat oven to 375 degrees.

-Bake the bread until crusty, about 30 minutes.
+- Bake the bread until crusty, about 30 minutes or until an instant read thermometer inserted into the center of each loaf reads 190 degrees.
 Turn the loaves out of the pans onto a wire rack.
-Let cook.
+Let cool.